-The PCEHR system uses the atomic data in the PCEHR Dispense Record to construct a PCEHR Prescription and Dispense View.
+The PCEHR system atomic data in the PCEHR Prescription Record is used to construct a PCEHR Prescription and Dispense View.
 This requires the Therapeutic Good Identification values coded as PBS item codes to have at least six characters.
-Also:

-- 1. Any PBS Item Code used in Dispense Item > Therapeutic Good Identification SHALL be included as a code of at least six characters. - 2.
-Any PBS Item Code that is less than six characters SHALL be prepended with leading zeros to create a code of six characters.
+- Any PBS item code used in Prescription Item (MEDICATION INSTRUCTION) > Therapeutic Good Identification SHALL be included as a code of at least six characters. - 2.
+Any PBS item code that is less than six characters SHALL be prepended with leading zeros to create a code of six characters.

 Note: This requirement only applies to the structured data.
-PBS Item codes in the narrative should be included without being prepended with leading zeros.
+PBS item codes in the narrative should be included without being prepended with leading zeros.